While many geophysicists work for oil and gas companies, there are opportunities in construction, mining, water companies and environmental agencies

 Income data from myOilandGasCareer.com.
 Figures intended as a guide only.

 At sea, the working day is 12 hours.
 You may be called on during your free time.
-Although sea trips typically last for four to six weeks, they may take considerably longer or be as short as one day.
+Although sea trips typically last four to six weeks, they may take considerably longer or be as short as a day.

 Working arrangements vary between companies and roles.
 If you work in an office or laboratory, you can expect safe, comfortable working conditions and 40-hour working weeks.
 If you are involved in exploration, you can expect very different working conditions, which may involve time abroad or at sea followed by a similar length of time on leave and then the same length of time in the office.
 In an exploration role as a contractor, you can generally expect six weeks on and six weeks off.

 Part-time work is rare but freelance consultancy or setting up your own consultancy practice are real possibilities, provided you make the right contacts.